the42/ckan-virtualisation/doc/serversetup.md

 This will update the packages to the latest stable versions, fixing possible security fixes of software packages since your Ubuntu server image file has been provided.

 Your done!

+## Concluding remarks
+# Installing a virtual environemnt under Windows
+QEMU on Windows is under development.
+Another great alternative is [Virtualbox](https://www.virtualbox.org/).
+If you plan to use Virtualbox on Windows 8.1 64 bit hosting a 64bit OS as guest, you have to disable (the per default activated) Hyper-V. Either
+- Disable all entries mentioning Hyper-V in "Turn Windows Features on or off" or
+- open an elevated command prompt windows and enter

+		bcdedit /set hypervisorlaunchtype off

+In either case you have to reboot Windows so changes can take effect.
+Afterwards Virtualbox will offer you to host a 64bit guest OS.